 When Jesus refers to a new covenant, however, our attention turns to later stories about how Israel rebelled against God and God sent prophets to call them to repentance.
 Of course, it was futile.
 They would not turn back to God, and so exile was inevitable.
 But the prophets made other promises, too, not least the promise of a new covenant (Jeremiah 31; Ezekiel 11; 36; 37; Deuteronomy 30).

 The new covenant should really be understood as a renewed covenant, though with an important improvement.
 The new covenant is “not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke” (Jeremiah 31:32).
 The obedience is the key difference.
 Disobedience meant the end of the old covenant, the destruction of the land and its people.
 That will not be the end result of the new covenant.
 God is going to make a people, and this time it will not end in failure.

 A new people

 Being lifted up, whether on the cross or at the ascension, Jesus is drawing people to himself from all the nations.
-The death of Son of God is the birth of a new covenant community.
+The death of the Son of God is the birth of a new covenant community.
 It is in fact a new humanity.
-Paul refers to this concept when he says that Jesus came to “create in himself one new man” on the cross, bringing together Jews and the nations.
-(Ephesians 2:15)
+Paul refers to this concept when he says that Jesus came to “create in himself one new man” on the cross, bringing together Jews and the nations (Ephesians 2:15).